-You may vote in person by attending the Meeting.
+You may vote during the Meeting by virtually attending the Meeting via the Internet at www.virtualshareholdermeeting.com/SKYW2021 and following the instructions there.
 You may also vote in advance over the Internet, or by telephone, or you may request a complete set of traditional proxy materials and vote your proxy by mail.
-To vote your proxy using the Internet or telephone, see the instructions on the proxy form and have the proxy form available when you access the Internet website or place your telephone call.
+To vote your proxy in advance of the Meeting using the Internet or telephone, see the instructions on the proxy form and have the proxy form available when you access the Internet website or place your telephone call.
 To vote your proxy by mail, mark your vote on the enclosed proxy card, then follow the instructions on the card.